Ana Cristina Alvarez attends the University of North Carolina Wilmington, where she is pursuing an MFA in fiction. She bakes one hell of a flan.

 Rachel Anne Bondurant is a freelance writer & editor in Austin.
 She reads and writes YA, makes inappropriate jokes, and talks to herself slightly more than sometimes.
 You can find her online here (professionally), here (recreationally), here (visually), or here (sporadically).

 Laura Casteel is the current managing editor of Treehouse.
 She is also a poet and video producer living in Durham, North Carolina.
-Her video work can be found here, and her writing has appeared or is forthcoming in Postcard Poems & Prose, Thrice Fiction, and HOOT.
+Her video work can be found here, and her writing has appeared in Postcard Poems & Prose, Thrice Fiction, and HOOT.
 You can follow her on Twitter @LauraCasteel and Instagram @casteel.laura, or follow her blog, Considerable Setbacks.

 Joanna Imogen Davidson is a member of the North Carolina Poetry Society and the North Carolina Writers’ Network.
 Previously a student in the Gilbert-Chappell Distinguished Poets Series, her poems have appeared in the anthologies Witness: Appalachia to Hatteras and Poems from the Heron Clan IV.
 Her website is http://www.shrikesong.com.